kuro-jojo/chess/README.md

 ## Usage

-1. Start the server by running `node index.js`.
+1. Start the server by running `npm start`.
 2. Open your web browser and navigate to `http://localhost:3000`.
-3. Create a new game or join an existing game.
-4. Play chess with your opponent.
+3. Enter your opponent ID in the reserved place.
+4. Enjoy the game.

+## Features

+In this we implement the following features :
+1. Basics:
+  a.
+Piece movement
+  b.
+Capture
+2. King Castling (long and short)
+3. Check and Checkmate
 <!-- ## Contributing

 If you would like to contribute to this project, please follow these steps: